What is the Cornea?

 - Oral medication – an oral prescription antiviral medication may be prescribed as treatment of active episodes or for suppression of the virus in patients with frequent recurrences.

 - Surgery – in rare situations, if corneal scarring from HSV infections causes significant vision loss, corneal transplantation may be needed.
+Learn more about cornea transplant procedures.

 Most patients with ocular herpes simplex respond well to treatment and maintain good vision.
 It is important that patients with a history of ocular herpes simplex notify their ophthalmologist immediately if they develop any sign of a flare-up of the condition.